molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 		<tr><td>GuestInvitationStep,</td><td>GuestInvitation,</td><td></td></tr>
 </table>

 *Explanation:* The first row contains the column headers, each of the following rows describes a step in the workflow.
-In the first column you'll find the step's `name` (unique per workflow), followed, in the second column, by the `protocol_name` that here referers to a file `protocol/GuestInvitation.ftl' (see [Protocols](#Protocol) for details).
+In the first column you'll find the step's `name` (unique per workflow), followed, in the second column, by the `protocol_name` that here referers to a file `protocol/GuestInvitation.ftl` (see [Protocols](#Protocol) for details).
 The third column contains a comma separated list of step names that should be finished before the step in a row starts (see [Previous steps](#Previous-steps)).
 In our current example, the list in the third column is empty.

 ###Protocols
-A protocol generally is a template of a shell script written in Freemarker language that describes the work is to be done (see http://freemarker.org/ for a manual).
+A protocol generally is a template of a shell script written in [Freemarker](http://freemarker.org/) language that describes the work is to be done (see http://freemarker.org/ for a manual).

 Let's now create a directory called *protocols* and save our first protocol file *protocols/GuestInvitation.ftl* in there, with the following content.